Microbial food web: Major Components

-Aquatic ecosystems are full of viruses, which are essential for managing microbial populations.
-They release organic matter back into the environment by infecting and lysing planktonic algae (phycoviruses) and bacterial cells (bacteriophages).
+Viruses are abundant in aquatic ecosystems and infect bacteria, archaea, and phytoplankton.
+Viral infection often causes cell lysis, releasing dissolved organic matter and nutrients into the environment.
+This process can regulate microbial population size and alter nutrient availability.
+Specifically, viruses release organic matter back into the environment by infecting and lysing planktonic algae (a.k.a. phytoplankton) and bacterial cells (bacteriophages).
 This mechanism, called the viral shunt, promotes nutrient recycling and aids in the control of microbial populations.
 Viral particles and dissolved organic carbon (DOC), which can be further used by other microorganisms, are released when bacterial cells are lysed.
-Viruses can infect and break open bacterial cells and (to a lesser extent), planktonic algae (a.k.a. phytoplankton).
+Viruses can infect and break open bacterial cells and (to a lesser extent), planktonic algae.
 Therefore, viruses in the microbial food web act to reduce the population of bacteria and, by lysing bacterial cells, release particulate and dissolved organic carbon (DOC).